 - Request the free fact sheet, “Five reasons your marketing content fails to drive sales.”

 There is a third option.
-Contact me right away for no-strings analysis of your marketing communications.
+Contact me (Paul Schroeder) right away for no-strings analysis of your marketing communications.
 Regardless which option you choose, choose one now before more sales slip away.